Posted on 16 Comments

 The servo horn is identical to the one on KST X08 and can be swapped both ways.

-But, the performance of JX at 1S LiPo is not great.
 It suffers from slight double centering and can’t provide a good speed.

-Check it yourself in the video below:
+Check it out in the video above.

 GDW DS1906-B [Digital]